fredbcode/Vrrpd/README.md

 * U = Optional script when VRRPD become master
 * D = Optional script when VRRPD become backup

-**About U and D :** For example you can configure some IP alias (or vlan) addresses who will share the VMAC (in this case don't forget to shutdown this adresses in backup script ...)
+**About U and D :** eg, you can configure some IP alias (or vlan) addresses who will share the VMAC (in this case don't forget to shutdown this adresses in backup script ...)

 In MASTER.sh